ProvCheck Terms and Conditions

 12. Disputes

-Before taking any court action, a party must use best efforts to resolve any dispute under, or in connection with, the Agreement through good faith negotiations.
+12.1.
+Good faith negotiations: Before taking any court action, a party must use best efforts to resolve any dispute under, or in connection with, these Terms through good faith negotiations.

-This clause 12 does not affect either party’s right to seek urgent interlocutory and/or injunctive relief.
+12.3.
+Right to seek relief: This clause 12 does not affect either party’s right to seek urgent interlocutory and/or injunctive relief.

 13. General